aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 -   It focuses to **name** input when modal is shown.

-The code is simple and easy to understand except a small hack: an active flag is used to reset validation for angular view (explained in angular's [documentation](https://angular.io/docs/ts/latest/cookbook/form-validation.html)).
+The code is simple and easy to understand except a small hack: an active flag is used to reset validation for Angular view (explained in angular's [documentation](https://angular.io/docs/ts/latest/cookbook/form-validation.html)).